 5 months postpartum I thought I dodged the whole hair loss thing… I run my fingers through my hair and tons of hair comes out in my hands.
 Which also means so much water comes out when I wash my hair.
 I was using draino but ain't nobody love chemicals around a baby so I figured this drain protector was the way to go and so far so good!

 This is a must unless you're looking for a reason to get a new mattress…

 When you're pregnant you have no idea when your water is going to break (or how much liquid will come out.
 No, it's not always a lot like the movies).

 Then, after your baby is born, mom has serious night sweats, baby spits up, boobs leak, and sometimes diapers do too.

 Have you ever tried to spot-clean a mattress?
 Yeah.
 Invest in this protector, you just take it off and throw it in the wash.
-I bought this one, I like it because there’s no weird crunching waterproof sheet.
+I bought this one, but that one has been out of stock and this one looks super similar and is made by the same company!
+I like it because there's no weird crunching waterproof sheet.

 I would love to READ some books about baby's development or ways to help her out as best that I can.
 I am busy all freaking day and I honestly can't tell you one thing that I actually DID.
 Audible is amazing because I barely have time to feed myself let alone READ so now I just listen and hope I catch at least 25%! haha #momlife

 I never pumped so this came from someone on Instagram but I thought it was so smart!
 They said to have 2 sets of pump parts, one for home and one for work so all you need to do is bring the pump back and forth!